 Popular program in 23rd year of service; year-round Auburn location continues

-All King County and city residents can safely dispose of old car batteries, oil, paint thinner and many other household hazardous items at no cost when the Wastemobile continues its 23rd year of service with a stop in Des Moines, March 30-April 1.
+All King County and city residents can safely dispose of old car batteries, oil, paint thinner and many other household hazardous items at no cost when the Wastemobile continues its 23rd year of service with a stop in Bothell, March 23-25.

-The Wastemobile will be in the Des Moines Marina parking lot, 22307 Dock St., from 10 a.m. to 5 p.m. each day.
+The Wastemobile will be in the parking lot of the Seattle Times Building, at 19200 120th Ave.
+NE, from 10 a.m. to 5 p.m. each day.

 Residents can drop off household hazardous waste items including pesticides, oil-based paints, automotive products (oil, antifreeze, auto batteries, etc.), fluorescent bulbs/tubes and other items free of charge.

 “There is no charge to drop off unwanted household hazardous waste, because the service is paid for through garbage and sewer utility fees,” said Jay Watson, program administrator.